Burgess Park (Peckham Rye to Elephant and Castle) Short Walk

 Finish: Elephant & Castle Mainline and Underground

-Peckham Rye Station is located in Travelcard Zone 2 and served by the East London Line (Overground), Thameslink and Sutton & Mole Valley services; trains arrive from Dartford, London Bridge, Victoria, Highbury & Islington, Blackfriars, Sevenoaks, West Croydon, Beckenham Junction and Clapham Junction.
+Peckham Rye Station is located in Travelcard Zone 2 and served by the Clapham Junction branch of the Windrush Line of the Overground, Thameslink and Sutton & Mole Valley services; trains arrive from Dartford, London Bridge, Victoria, Highbury & Islington, Blackfriars, Sevenoaks, West Croydon, Beckenham Junction and Clapham Junction.
 Elephant & Castle Station is located in Travelcard Zones 1 and 2 and is served by Thameslink services along the Wimbledon Loop line and by trains to Sevenoaks via Catford.
 The Underground station is served by the Northern Line (Bank branch) as well as being the southerly terminus of the Bakerloo Line.

 Notes